 Do you blanch at the thought of finding an apartment in the city for next semester?
 Do you have nightmares about the multitude of bookmarked listings that will crowd your web browser?
 Caren Maio feels your pain.

 In an attempt to ease that pain, Maio, a recent Gallatin grad who estimates she has moved seven times in the last seven years, co-founded the website Nestio in January with fellow entrepreneurs Matt Raoul and Mike O’Toole.
-Nestio, currently in a Beta version, allows users to compile listings from Craigslist or StreetEasy with a few simple clicks (either by emailing a URL to [email protected] or by clicking the Nestio bookmarklet).
+Nestio, currently in a Beta version, allows users to compile listings from Craigslist or StreetEasy with a few simple clicks (either by emailing a URL to [email protected] by clicking the Nestio bookmarklet).

 In the next few weeks, the startup will also be rolling out additional features, such as mobile capability, collaboration with roommates and a comparison table that allows users to evaluate potential apartments the way they might compare electronics before making a purchase.